georgekovin/Portfolio/modules/data_cleaner/readme.md

 ## Description
 A library with functions that clean DataFrames from missing values, outliers and useless information.
-This library was made for Exploratory Data Analysis or preparing data for Machine Learning.
+This library was made for Data Cleaning and preparing data for Machine Learning.

 ## Dataset
 `data`: a DataFrame I made with missing values arranged diagonally.